webonise/Front-End/browserconfig-and-apple-icon.md

 Following are some steps to show an icon to represent your web application or website on iOS

-1. If you want to specify an icon for your whole website , insert an icon file in PNG format in root folder called apple.touch.icon.png.
+1.If you want to specify an icon for your whole website , insert an icon file in PNG format in root folder called apple.touch.icon.png.

-2. If you want to specify icon just one page add link element to that webpage as follows
+2.If you want to specify icon just one page add link element to that webpage as follows

 ```css
 <link rel=”apple-touch-icon” href=”/custom_icon.png”>
 ```
 (you can use any name with icon.png)

-3. To specify multiple icons for different device resolution e.g for iPhone and iPad devices you need to add a sizes attribute to each link element as following way.
+3.To specify multiple icons for different device resolution e.g for iPhone and iPad devices you need to add a sizes attribute to each link element as following way.

 e.g
 ```css